Example one

 When a customer deposits cash into a bank, the bank has to keep a certain portion of it (the reserve requirement) but is free to loan the rest out to other customers.
 Those customers can spend the cash, and it will eventually end up being deposited in another bank.

-In another example, if a company has particular success with a new product line, the multiplier effect can be seen in the increase in business for other companies that contribute to the new product line (by producing raw materials or transport, for example).
+If a company has particular success with investment into a new product line, the multiplier effect can be seen in the increase in business for other companies that contribute to the new product (by producing raw materials or transport, for example).

 The company’s employees may also receive an increase in salary, which would lead to increased consumer spending.
 The impact on GDP is thus increased beyond the initial success of the product line.